Australia to introduce landmark Google, Facebook legislation to parliament next week

 By Colin Packham

-CANBERRA, Feb 12 (Reuters) - Australia will introduce landmark legislation to force Alphabet's Google GOOGL.O and Facebook FB.O to pay publishers and broadcasters for content next week, Treasurer Josh Frydenberg said on Friday.
+CANBERRA, Feb 12 (Reuters) - Australia will next week introduce landmark legislation to force Alphabet's Google GOOGL.O and Facebook FB.O to pay publishers and broadcasters for content, a senior government official said on Friday.

-"The bill will now be considered by the parliament from the week commencing 15 February 2021," Frydenberg said in an emailed statement.
+"The bill will now be considered by the parliament from the week commencing 15 February 2021," Treasurer Josh Frydenberg said in an emailed statement.

-With bipartisan support, the legislation - which Google says is "unworkable" and will force it to pull out of the country altogether - could come into law this month.
+Nevertheless, the company still hoped to discuss the law with members of parliament.

-The acceleration of the bill came as a senate committee examining the proposals recommended no amendments.
+"We look forward to engaging with policymakers through the parliamentary process to address our concerns and achieve a code that works for everyone - publishers, digital platforms, and Australian businesses and users," Longcroft said in an emailed statement.

-Representatives for Google and Facebook did not immediately comment when contacted by Reuters.
+Facebook did not immediately respond to requests for comment when contacted by Reuters.

 Google last week launched a platform in Australia offering news it has paid for, striking its own content deals with publishers in a drive to show the proposed legislation is unnecessary.